 4.A.3 Integrating Demand Response into the audits

 Essential program service element includes combining comprehensive energy audits, and energy efficiency with demand response.
-Projects receiving integrated EEDR audits and who incorporate energy efficiency recommendations will participate at least at a Valued Partner level of demand response.
 Participants will be encouraged to apply for additional incentives that are available.

 4.A.4 Technical assistance for project management, training, audits, etc.